FTBTeam/docs/docs/mods/suite/Quests/Player/Questbook/Opening.md

 ## How to open the quest book

 You can open the quest book by opening your inventory and clicking on the book icon in the top left of the screen.
-This will open the quest book interface, where you can see all of the quests and chapters that are available.
+This will open the quest book interface, where you can see all the quests and chapters that are available.

 ![Opening the quest book](../../../../_assets/images/quests/opening-questbook-inv.webp)

-There is also a quest book item that you can craft and use to open the quest book interface.
+It's also possible to open the quest book by crafting the quest book item and right-clicking it, or by using the key bind (The key bind is not bound by default).

 ![Quest book item](../../../../_assets/images/quests/questbook-item.webp)

-If you are playing a modpack that does not have any quests added to it the quest book will be empty.
+If you are playing a modpack that does not have any quests added to it, the quest book will be empty.

 ![Empty quest book](../../../../_assets/images/quests/empty-questbook.webp)

-On modpacks that have quests such as FTB NeoTech, you will see a list of chapters on the left side of the screen.
+On modpacks that have quests, such as FTB NeoTech, you will see a list of chapters on the left side of the screen.
 Clicking on a chapter will show you the quests that are available in that chapter.

 :::tip
 Some quests and chapters may be hidden until you complete other quests or chapters first.